Ashley Judd and Mira Sorvino Team up at Tribeca's Time's Up Panel

 The activist continued, "Healing is our birthright.
 It was not our birthright to be sexually harassed or assaulted or raped based on social constructs of gender, biology, sex, identity, orientation, ethnicity, race, ability, or any intersection thereof.
 It is our birthright to know in our bones that it wasn’t our fault.
 We humans hurt each other, and sometimes we hurt ourselves, but we can make decisions and take actions that free us."

-Additionally Judd made it clear to the audience that it wasn't their fault.
+Additionally Judd made it clear to the audience and other survivors that what happened to them wasn't their fault.

 She ended the letter with this: "There will still be the hard days.
 The facts do remain the facts, but we know our preciousness and our fierceness.
-Healing, damn it, is our birthright.
+Healing, damn it, is our birthright."

 FOMO no More.